safesoftware/FMETraining/ServerAdmin6Migration/Exercise1_Migration.md

 Click **Download** and save these log files in the same location where you saved your **BackupFMEServer** configuration and your configuration files.

-Log files from FME Server can be backed up but *cannot be restored* to a new instance of FME Server.
+Log files from FME Server can be backed up but *can not be restored* to a new instance of FME Server.
 However, it is still a good idea to backup log files in case you need to reference them later on.
 If you do not backup your log files, they will disappear when you uninstall FME Server.

 ---